aniksic/hello-world/README.md

 # hello-world
-just another first repository :)
+just another first repository in just another entering to the great world of Git(Hub) :)